-Submitted, updated by IRMU IRMU IRMU Owner Programme Management, PUNOs Programme Management, PUNOs regional teams, and UNDSS/area security staff Programme Management and PUNOs Countermeasures / Management response Coordinate interventions between the UN, and other humanitarian partners to ensure timely information sharing, avoidance of unnecessary duplication of activities, and capitalization on potential complementarities Leverage of UNCT/TEF coordination and reporting processes to minimize unnecessary overlaps and maximize synergies STFA's TFMU to facilitate coordination and promote collaboration among PUNOs at joint programme level Closely coordinate the activities with UNDSS and regional offices To the extent possible, programme activities / cash distribution take place within the secured locations.
-Outsourced monitoring of activities - third party monitoring and triangulation of data through community-based organisations GPS monitoring of the activities Security cost embedded in the JPs budget development to ensure sufficient funds are allocated to support security-related support, which enable continuity of the JPs Recruitment of security advisers/officers Increase engagement with local CSOs operating in at-risk locations Capacity assessments will be conducted on the ability of national partners to implement parts of the programme.
+Submitted, updated by IRMU IRMU IRMU IRMU Owner Programme Management, PUNOs Programme Management, PUNOs regional teams, and UNDSS/area security staff Programme Management and PUNOs Programme Management & Countermeasures / Management response Avoid distribution of cash in same locations and time.
+Coordinate cash transfer between UN, and other humanitarian partners to ensure regular updates and coordination between stakeholders providing support to ensure that they complement each other in a coordinated manner.
+ABADEI coordination mechanisms.
+While we can have little influence at this contextual level, there are measures that can be under the control of PUNOs to mitigate the risk and continue implementation of ABADEI.
+Such measures include: • Closely coordinate the activities with UNDSS and regional office • To the extent possible, programme activities / cash distribution take place within the secured locations. • Outsourced monitoring of activities - third party monitoring and triangulate data through communitybased organisations • GPS monitoring of the activities • Security cost embedded in the JPs budget development to ensure sufficient funds are allocated to support security related support, which enable continuity of the JPs • Recruitment of security advisers • More engagement with CSOs.
+Capacity assessments will be conducted on the ability of national partners to implement parts of the programme.
 A rigorous capacity development approach will help to strengthen capacities of local NGOs/CBOs.
-Risk Management and Engagement plan to be developed & monitored based on the results of the capacity assessment.
-Performance of NGOs to be closely monitored; corrective actions to be identified and adopted in a timely manner (e.g., specialized training in areas in which gaps have been identified) Risk Rating Likelihood: Possible Consequence: Minor Rating: Medium Impact: • Duplication of support • Inefficient cash payments • Jeopardize safety of beneficiaries Likelihood: Possible Consequences: Moderate Risk rating: High Impact: Slow delivery of the programme Increased cost of the programme due to additional resources required Possible substandard quality of data and project implementation on the ground.
-Likelihood: Possible Consequence: Moderate Rating: High Impact: Delay the implementation of activities Type Programmatic Operational Organizational Date Identified At the JP's designing stage At the JP's designing stage At the JP's designing stage Description Possible lack of coordination with different partners operating in the area General security situation prevents staff from accessing project locations by Pulvos and implementing partners CBOs and NGOs do not have the capacity to implement key components of the programme.
-13. 4.
-75.
+Risk Management and Engagement plan to be developed &amp; monitored based on the results of the capacity assessment.
+Performance of NGOs to be closely monitored.
+Risk Rating • 13.Can cause harm to the beneficiaries (women, youth, and people with disabilities) Likelihood: Possible Consequence: Minor Rating: Medium Impact: • Duplication of support • destruct the markets • Inefficient cash payments • Jeopardize safety of beneficiaries Likelihood: Possible Consequences: Moderate Risk rating: High Impact: Slow delivery of the programs Increased cost of the programs due to additional resources required Possible sub-standard quality of data and project implementation on the ground.
+Likelihood: Possible Consequence: Moderate Rating: High Impact: Delay the implementation of activities Likelihood: Possible Consequence: Minor Type Programmatic Operational Organizationa Programmatic Date Identified At the JP's designing stage At the JP's designing stage At the JP's designing stage Description Possible lack of coordination with the across different partners operating in the area / Lack of planning and transparency General security situation prevents staff access throughout all project/activity locations by PUNOs and implementing partners CBOs and NGOs do not have the capacity to implement key components of the programme.
+13. 14.
+15. 16.